This post was first published in February 2016, and was updated in October 2019.

 How do I get people to sign up for my email list through social media?

-As of the first quarter of 2019, 79% of the United States population has a social media profile of some kind.
+As of the first quarter of 2019, 79% of the US population has a social media profile of some kind.
 It’s also been estimated that, worldwide, 2.77 billion people have a social media profile.
-That is an absolutely insane number of individuals that marketers could be losing out on if they haven’t turned their attention to using social media for growing their email list.
+That is an insane number of individuals that marketers could be losing out on if they haven’t turned their attention to using social media for growing their email list.

 Source: Digital Information World

-Later on, we’ll talk about how to use an email signup form through Facebook, but for now, let’s check out how you can grow your email list via these other platforms that are quickly gaining traction amongst brands.
-This can be done in any number of ways, such as incentivizing them through chats or giveaways, or can be as simple as adding a link for them to follow.
+Let’s check out how you can grow your email list through the platforms that are quickly gaining traction amongst brands.
+This can be done in any number of ways, such as incentivizing through chats or giveaways, or adding a link to follow.